AndySweilam/personal-user-manual/README.md

 <details>
     <summary>Tips</summary>
 Slack is fine, you can message me directly if you want to get my attention.
-For longer conv, or if something complex, huddle with me so that I can draw on your screen.
+For longer conv, or if something more complex, huddle with me so that I can draw on your screen.
 </details>

 ## Preferred Working Style